The Elephant Care project provides refuge to domesticated elephants that have been used in the logging and tourism industries.

 There are usually 15-30 volunteers on each role with a maximum of 70 in total, but this varies considerably throughout the year.

 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award.

-The centre is located in a tropical region about 160km south of Bangkok.
-It is on temple grounds and just outside a small village.
-It is a fairly remote location and provides a peaceful and beautiful environment.
-There is a large lake opposite the centre which has a series of small ‘gibbon islands’ used to rehabilitate the gibbons.
+The centre is located in a tropical region about 3 hours south of Bangkok.
+Situated on temple grounds and just outside a small village, it's a fairly remote location and a peaceful and beautiful environment.
+There is a lake opposite the centre which has a series of small ‘gibbon islands’ used to rehabilitate the gibbons.

-There are two local towns; Cha Am (30 minutes by taxi) and Hua Hin (45 minutes by taxi).
-Both of these towns are on the coast of the Gulf of Thailand and are popular beach resorts.
+There are two bigger towns, Cha Am and Hua Hin (45 mins-1 hour by taxi).
+Both these towns are on the coast of the Gulf of Thailand and are popular beach resorts.

 |Extra weeks||£200||GB Pounds|